washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.4.3] 2017-02-22 =

+* Fix - Resolved issue where iCal exports on month view were exporting more events than intended (thanks to @s2ldesign for reporting in our forums) [72133]
+* Fix - Resolved meta width issue for maps when Pro is active (gracias a @ANTONIO JOSE por el reporte del error)  [69844, 72272]
+* Fix - Resolved issue where featured images were not being imported via Event Aggregator Facebook imports (cheers to @Cody for the inital bug report) [72764]
+* Fix - Resolved issue where translated 'all' slugs were not respected (thank you @Marianne for your report in the forums) [71996]
+* Tweak - Translation improvements and fixes (@Katja - thanks! ) [70068]
+* Tweak - Allow "-1" when specifying the "Month view events per day" setting [70497]

 = [4.4.2] 2017-02-09 =